 Elizabeth (Betsy) Beardsley, born in 1826, married engine smith John Balmforth in 1855.
 The latter was born near Ripley and in that town the couple spent the first years of their marriage.
 In the 1870’s the lure of Bath Street brought them to Ilkeston where John traded as a grocer/confectioner.
 He died in that street in 1886 and wife Betsy spent the last years of her life at Ripley Cottage in Gregory Street.
 She died there on November 21st, 1896.
 She left an estate which included the freehold Ripley Cottage as well as 13 freehold premises in Awsworth Road (nos 30-38 inclusive) and Eyres Gardens (nos 3-6 inclusive).

 Both John and Betsy were buried in Ilkeston General Cemetery.

 Maria became Mrs. Flint.

 Born in 1838, Maria married Harry Walter Flint, 12 years her junior, in 1877 and for several years the couple kept the grocer’s shop at 97 Bath Street after the death of Maria’s father.
 Their son, Harry John Beardsley Flint died in 1891, aged 11, at the family home of 34 King Street, and after Maria’s death in 1895, husband Harry moved to Derby.

 Born in Berkhamstead, Hertfordshire in 1850, Harry Walter was by trade a bricklayer/builder like his father Henry, and it was he who was chosen to build the fire brigade cart sheds in Pimlico for the Local Board.

 Kate became Mrs. Brand.

 Youngest daughter Catherine was born in 1845, married Harry Morley Brand in 1875 and lived at Arden Villas in Gregory Street.
-Catherine died in 1897.
+She died in 1897.